Maury Yeston: Musical theatre career

 In 1981, while collaborating on Nine, Tune asked Yeston to write incidental music for an American production of Caryl Churchill's play Cloud Nine.
-Tune was also engaged to work on the musical La Cage aux Folles that was based on the 1978 film of the same name, and the producer, Allan Carr, was seeking a composer.
-Yeston was engaged to write the music, with a book by Jay Presson Allen.
-Their stage version of the film was to be called The Queen of Basin Street and set in New Orleans; it was hoped to be staged in 1981.
+Tune was also engaged to work on the musical La Cage aux Folles, based on the 1978 film of the same name, and the producer, Allan Carr, was seeking a composer.
+Yeston was engaged to write the music and lyrics, with a book by Jay Presson Allen.
+Their stage version of the film was to be called The Queen of Basin Street, set in New Orleans; it was hoped to be staged in 1981.
 Mike Nichols was set to direct and Tommy Tune to choreograph.
 Yeston took time off from Yale to work on the project and had already written several jazzy songs, but Carr was unable to put together the financing for the show, and the project was postponed.
 Carr searched for executive producers and found them in Fritz Holt and Barry Brown, who immediately fired the entire creative team that Carr had assembled, except for Yeston, who later withdrew from the project.
-These creatives, other than Yeston, eventually filed lawsuits, but only Yeston eventually collected an ongoing permanent royalty from La Cage.
+These creatives, other than Yeston, eventually filed lawsuits, but only Yeston collected a royalty from La Cage.

 Meanwhile, Yeston and Tune turned back to Nine, which opened on Broadway on May 9, 1982, at the 46th Street Theatre and ran for 729 performances.
 The cast included Raul Julia as Guido.
 The musical won five Tony Awards, including best musical, and Yeston won for best score.
 A London production and a successful Broadway revival of Nine followed in 2003, starring Antonio Banderas and winning the Tony Award for Best Revival of a Musical.
-In 2009, a film version of Nine, directed by Rob Marshall and starring Daniel Day-Lewis and Marion Cotillard, was released.
-Yeston wrote three new songs for the film and was nominated for the 2009 Academy Award for Best Original Song for "Take It All" and the Golden Globe Award for Best Original Song ("Cinema Italiano").
+In 2009, a film version of Nine, directed by Rob Marshall and starring Daniel Day-Lewis, Judi Dench, Sophia Loren and Marion Cotillard, was released.
+Yeston wrote three new songs for the film and was nominated for the 2009 Academy Award for Best Original Song for "Take It All" and the 2009 Golden Globe Award for Best Original Song, "Cinema Italiano".